clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 - [Reducers](#reducers) are functions that modify data and can be invoked by [clients] over the network.
 They can read and write data in tables, and write to a private debug log.

 These are the only ways for a SpacetimeDB module to interact with the outside world.
-Calling functions from `std::net` or `std::fs` inside a reducer will result in runtime errors.
+Calling functions from `System.IO` or `System.Net` inside a reducer will result in runtime errors.

 Declaring tables and reducers is straightforward: